nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 1. **Conduct a pilot study**.
 This is the most common method.
 Suppose we want an estimate of the number of hours per week worked by students enrolled in the College of Business at the University of Texas.
 To test the validity of our questionnaire, we use it on a small sample of students.
 From this small sample, we compute the standard deviation of the number of hours worked and use this value as the population standard deviation.
 2. **Use a comparable study**.
 Use this approach when there is an estimate of the standard deviation from another study.
 Suppose we want to estimate the number of hours worked per week by refuse workers.
 Information from certain state or federal agencies that regularly study the workforce may provide a reliable value to use for the population standard deviation.
-5. Use a range-based approach.
+5. **Use a range-based approach**.
 To use this approach, we need to know or have an estimate of the largest and smallest values in the population.
 Recall from Chapter 3, the Empirical Rule states that virtually all the observations could be expected to be within plus or minus 3 standard deviations of the mean, assuming that the distribution follows the normal distribution.
 Thus, the distance between the largest and the smallest values is 6 standard deviations.
 We can estimate the standard deviation as one-sixth of the range.
 For example, the director of operations at University Bank wants to estimate the number of ATM transactions per month made by college stu- dents.
 She believes that the distribution of ATM transactions follows the normal distribution.
 The minimum and maximum of ATM transactions per month are 2 and 50, so the range is 48, found by (50 − 2).
 Then the estimated value of the population standard deviation would be eight ATM transactions per month, 48/6.